-The term rising damp describes the process whereby ground water (moisture) is drawn upwards through the mortar and masonry of a building by means of capillary action.
-Porous building materials such as bricks and sandstone are most likely to be affected.
+The term “rising damp” describes the process whereby ground water is drawn upwards through the mortar and masonry of a building by means of capillary action.
+Porous building materials such as bricks and sandstone are the most likely to be affected.

-All building materials have complex pore structures, the smaller the pores the higher the water can rise.
-This moisture often brings with it, groundwater salts and other contaminants that contaminate building materials and decorations.
-This means that signs of rising damp are evident to a height of about 1metre (3.3 feet) in an average property.
+All building materials have complex pore structures and the smaller the pores, the higher the water can rise.
+This moisture often brings groundwater salts and other contaminants with it, and these deteriorate building materials and decorative fixtures and fittings.

 In most cases rising damp is a slow process and may be present in a building for several years before any signs of a problem appear.
 The speed at which the moisture rises up the walls will depend on several factors including:

 Ultimately there are only a few property problems that can result in rising damp.
 If your home has a damaged damp proof course, no damp proof course or the damp proof course has been bridged by the raising of external soil or the build up of debri in a cavity wall, then rising damp is a possibility.
 If none of these sounds likely, but you still have damp problems then it is more likely that your property is suffering from penetrating damp or condensation.